Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/MCAmericanEngine.rst

 .. caution::
   The architecture illustrated above is only an example design.
-In fact, multiple numbers of kernels, each with a different unroll number (UN) may be deployed.
+In fact, multiple numbers of kernels, each with a different unroll number (UN) might be deployed.
 The number of kernels that can be instanced in design depends on the resource/size of the FPGA.

 .. toctree::
    :maxdepth: 1